guidorice/devblog/src/pages/points-within-polygons/index.md

 ## Rust Implementation

 Of interest is the pattern matching, and converting between GeoJson types and Geo types.
 It was a pain point learning how to translate into [GeoRust](https://docs.rs/geojson/latest/geojson/) native types in and out of GeoJson.
 However, the heavy lifting of the function `contains()` was already implemented in [GeoRust](https://docs.rs/geojson/latest/geojson/) `geo` crate, so the task was mostly translating between types, and enumerating through the `FeatureCollection`s.

 The complete source code is in Github, please see the [Links](#links) section.
 The section [Next Steps and Optimizations](#next-steps-and-optimizations) lists some outstanding TODO items as well as ideas for optimizing this function.

-⚠️ Warning: beginner grade, maybe not idiomatic Rust code follows!

 ```rust
 // Excerpt of src/lib.rs